-GUP Condition Stanford Compliance R.4.
-Fireworks displays to be limited to no more than two events per calendar year.
-Two fireworks displays at events per calendar year are permitted under the GUP.
-All fireworks displays require an entertainment event license from the County's Planning Division.
-From September 1, 2018 through August 31, 2019, the Spring Baseball game and the San Jose Earthquakes Game received permits.
-From September 1, 2019 through August 31, 2020, there were no fireworks events.
+GUP Condition Stanford Compliance through August 31, 2020, there were no fireworks events.
+From September 1, 2020 through August 31, 2021, there were also no fireworks events.
 R.5.
 Maintenance of hotline for noise complaints.
 Stanford continues to meet the GUP condition by operating the noise hotline at (650) 724-4900, which was established to log complaints related to outdoor special events and high impact events on campus.
 Stanford continues to use this hotline to record concerns about noise disruptions and complaints on campus.
 In FY 17, a change was made in the hotline structure in order to provide callers the option to connect to Stanford Public Safety dispatch at (650) 329-2413 for timely action regarding the complaint, or the caller can log a noise complaint with the operator mail box.
-Stanford reported that zero noise complaints were received during the AR 20 reporting period to the noise hotline.Stanford continues to work with different types of residential communities to maintain acceptable levels of noise and strengthen communications between campus community members.
+The University reports that one noise complaint was received during FY 21.
+A loud noise was reported in the East Campus area.
+This noise was unlikely to have been due to construction as there were no ongoing construction activities at the time in the vicinity.
+No follow-up noise complaints were received regarding this matter.
+Stanford continues to work with different types of residential communities to maintain acceptable levels of noise and strengthen communications between campus community members.
 S. Additional Conditions S.1.
 Acceptance of Conditions of Approval.
 See Annual Report 1.

-Appendix C Cumulative Projects Completed building projects under the GUP cap, housing projects, parking, non-GUP building projects and grading projects are tracked in Appendix C. A map and table are provided for each category to illustrate the project, its location, its square footage/housing units/parking spaces counted toward the GUP cap, and in which annual report period the project was completed.
-Each table provides a cumulative total of square footage, housing, or parking to date.
+Completed building projects under the GUP cap, housing projects, parking, non-GUP building projects and grading projects are tracked in Appendix C. A map and table are provided for each category to illustrate the project, its location, its square footage/housing units/parking spaces counted toward the GUP cap, and in which annual report period the project was completed.
+Each table provides a cumulative total of square footage, housing, or parking to-date.
 A table also provides a cumulative total of non-GUP building projects.
 Additional backup data is kept on file by Stanford and the County.